Strategies in Development

 An Advisory Group was convened to oversee the development of the Workforce Strategic Framework comprising senior representatives from government and non-government agencies, research academics and consumer, family and carer representatives.
 In addition, the Western Australian Association for Mental Health and the Western Australian Network of Alcohol and other Drug Agencies were commissioned to undertake workforce mapping projects to inform the development of the Workforce Strategic Framework.
 A forum was also held on 24 July 2017 to obtain feedback and advice to inform the development of the Workforce Strategic Framework, from consumer and carer representatives.

-Community consultation on the Workforce Strategic Framework is due to commence in July 2018.
+Community consultation on the draft Workforce Strategic Framework took place from 20 July 2018 to 29 August 2018.

 For further information, please submit a form via the Contact Us page.